dbca-wa/sdis/docs/source/developer_docs.rst

 * All Directorate representatives are allowed to "approve" things and fast-track projects through their life cycles to re-align SDIS with reality.

-Notably, there are no Django permissions in place.
+Notably, there are no customisations to Django permissions in place.
 Django-fsm accepts either hard-coded permission strings, or lambda functions.

 Hard-coded permission strings are referred from django_fsm's has_perm to